MicrosoftDocs/memdocs/memdocs/configmgr/mdt/configmgr-guide.md

    |**Subnet mask**|Type ***subnet_mask*** (where *subnet_mask* is the subnet mask of the subnet where the computers are installed).|

 #### To add the Configuration Manager site boundary to a site boundary group
-1. In the Configuration Manager console, in the navigation pane, click **Administration**.
+1. In the Configuration Manager console, in the navigation pane, select **Administration**.

 2. In the Administration workspace, go to Overview/Hierarchy Configuration/Boundary Groups.

-3. On the Ribbon, click **Create Boundary Group**.
+3. On the Ribbon, select **Create Boundary Group**.

     The **Create Boundary Group** dialog box opens.